TeamLapen/Vampirism/.github/ISSUE_TEMPLATE/mod_incompatibility.md

 ---
-name: Bug report
+name: Mod incompatibility
-about: Create a report to help us improve
+about: Use this if there is a bug/problem with another mod
-title: "[Bug]"
+title: "[Modcompat]"
-labels: bug, unconfirmed
+labels: bug, modcompat, unconfirmed
 assignees: ''

 ---